leanprover/logic_and_proof_lean3/combinatorics.rst

 Exercises
 ---------

 #.
 Suppose that, at a party, every two people either know each other or don't.
 In other words, ":math:`x` knows :math:`y`" is symmetric.
-Also, let us ignore the complex question of whether we always know ourselves by restricting attention to the relation between distinct people; in other words, for this problem, take ":math:`x` knows :math:`y`" to be antisymmetric as well.
+Also, let us ignore the complex question of whether we always know ourselves by restricting attention to the relation between distinct people; in other words, for this problem, take ":math:`x` knows :math:`y`" to be irreflexive as well.

    Use the pigeonhole principle (and an additional insight) to show that there must be two people who know exactly the same number of people.